Physical quality attributes of male and female wild fallow deer (Dama dama) muscles

 |Kateg. publikace||Vědecké publikace impaktované|

-Physical meat quality measurements were conducted on the longissimus thoracis et lumborum, biceps femoris, semimembranosus, semitendinosus, infraspinatus and supraspinatus muscles from male (n =6) and female (n =6) fallow deer (Dama dama) harvested in South Africa.
-Ultimate pH (pHu), drip loss, cooking loss and shear force values were influenced (p ≤0.05) by muscle, but not gender.
+Physical meat quality measurements were conducted on the longissimus thoracis et lumborum, biceps femoris, semimembranosus, semitendinosus, infraspinatus and supraspinatus muscles from male (n = 6) and female (n = 6) fallow deer (Dama dama) harvested in South Africa.
+Ultimate pH (pHu), drip loss, cooking loss and shear force values were influenced (p ≤ 0.05) by muscle, but not gender.
 Mean pHu readings were 5.4–5.6 in the muscles with the two forequarter muscles having the highest readings, while drip loss, cooking loss and shear force values ranged from 1.3–1.6%, 29.4–36.1% and 31.3–61.9 N, respectively.
-Muscle, however, had an effect (p ≤0.05) on all the measured colour parameters (L*, a*, b*, chroma, hue angle), whereas gender only influenced (p ≤0.05) the a* and chroma values in certain muscles.
+Muscle, however, had an effect (p ≤ 0.05) on all the measured colour parameters (L* a* b* chroma, hue angle), whereas gender only influenced (p ≤ 0.05) the a* and chroma values in certain muscles.
+It can be concluded that the physical meat quality attributes of the fallow deer muscles compare favourably with that from other game species commonly consumed in South Africa.

 |Projekt||Rozvoj hospodářských zvířat v multifunkčním zemědělství|